UtahMountainBiking.com presents...

 12 & under (Short Laps, approx 1.5 miles) -- -- -- --

 Overall Champion: The fastest Expert-class racer receives a special award.
-In 2007, this was a motel stay in Moab.
+In the past 3 years, this was a motel stay in Moab.

 Team Competition:

 Any four racers can form a team.
 (There is no extra fee; only extra prizes.)
 Give yourself a team name and identify the other 3 racers on your team.
-The winning team is the one with the highest point total, and gets possession of the "traveling trophy" for one year.
+The team with the highest point total gets possession of the "traveling trophy" for one year.

 4-person Teams